 Depending on your particular needs and expectations, finding the right surrogate for you might happen in a few months or it may take longer.
 Please contact us for an estimate of how long it may take to find you a surrogate based on when you sign up.

-Some of our surrogates do have health insurance of their own.
-If yours does not, you will provide her with health insurance for the duration of the surrogacy.
+Some surrogates have health insurance of their own.
+If yours does not or if her insurance is not surrogacy-friendly, you will provide her with a new insurance policy for the duration of the surrogacy.

-In our more than 25 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
+In almost 30 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
 Surrogates are aware from the beginning that the baby is not theirs, genetically or practically, and report that they do not experience the same level of bonding as they did with their own children.

 Even in the extremely unlikely event that your surrogate decided she wanted to keep your baby, legal precedent is on your side.
-Under the current system, no court in Oregon has ever granted custody to a gestational surrogate.
 In addition, it is likely that you will establish your parental rights before the birth of your child.

-There are well-established procedures in Oregon, California, Washington, Colorado, Illinois, Minnesota, Nevada, New Mexico, North Carolina, Texas, and Wisconsin to create the intended parents’ legal rights.
+There are well-established procedures in Oregon, California, Washington, Colorado, Connecticut, Illinois, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Vermont, and Pennsylvania to create the intended parents’ legal rights.
 Both parties enter into a contract before the surrogacy begins.
 If the surrogate is married, her spouse must also be a party to the contract.
 The contract includes the terms required for the parties prior to conception, during the pregnancy, and after the birth.

 There must also be a legal proceeding to create the intended parents’ legal relationship with the child, terminate the surrogate’s relationship with the child, and grant the intended parents the right to make medical decisions for the baby after he or she is born.
 The particular proceedings used depend on the intended parents’ specific circumstances and preferences.